 "It is very important that triggers are cut in half and that you do not cut a gun so that it becomes a sawed off shot gun," Viscoli explained.
 "We cut up the guns into several different parts so that there is no possible way that the gun can be welded back together.

 "Parts are then separated as an extra precaution.
 Artists take some pieces and welders other pieces.
 We then forge them into gardening tools.
 It is physically impossible to ever use these guns again."

 Some cheaper guns, made with a lot of plastic rather than metal parts, don’t leave much raw material for garden toolmaking, but sometimes it’s less about the end product and more about the symbolism, Viscoli said.

 The gun in the video below was made of many plastic parts, but it was included in the program anyway.
 The reason?
 It was brought to the program by a mother whose son used the gun in his suicide.

-New Mexicans to Prevent Gun Violence has also partnered with students and faculty of Santa Fe Community College, as well as local artist Don Redman, to create sculptures (like this one) and jewelry from decommissioned guns.
+New Mexicans to Prevent Gun Violence has also partnered with students and faculty of Santa Fe Community College, as well as local artist Don Redman, to create sculptures and jewelry from decommissioned guns.

 Remember those plastic gun parts that aren’t used to make garden tools?
 Some of them live on as jewelry creations.